An Exciting 4 Days in Osaka Itinerary: Perfect for First-Timers!

 Getting Around Osaka

-I’ve been to Osaka four times, and I’ve always found it easy to get around Osaka by using the fast and efficient metro system.
+I’ve been to Osaka four times, and I’ve always found it super easy to get around Osaka using the fast and efficient metro system.

 The red Midosuji Line runs from the north of Osaka to the south of Osaka, cutting through the heart of Osaka’s downtown Namba area, and will get you to almost all of the attractions in this itinerary.
 For ease of convenience, I recommend booking accommodation on or close to this subway line – keep on reading for my hand-picked recommendations below.

-If you’ve come from Tokyo, you can use your Suica card to get around on the Osaka subway system or pick up an Icoca card, which is the Kansai region version of a Suica.
+If you’ve come from Tokyo, you can use your prepaid transport Suica card to get around on the Osaka subway system or pick up an ICOCA card, which is the Kansai region version of a Suica.

-You can purchase an Icoca card from the machines at most JR stations in Osaka.
+You can purchase an ICOCA card from the machines or service offices at most JR stations in Osaka.

 Timetables are up to date and show live train times in Google Maps (and even extra information like the best car to board, the best exit for your destination and more) so I highly recommend getting an eSim or Japan travel sim to make getting around the city a breeze.

-Dotonbori feels like one of the busiest parts of Osaka!
+Dotonbori is definitely one of the busiest parts of Osaka!
 Can you spot me?

 Where to Stay